Updated on July 8th, 2025 by Felix Martinez

 The other five-sixths of revenue comes from a mix of cleaning and personal care products, with the company’s most recognizable brands being Colgate (tooth care) and Palmolive (soap).

-However, Colgate-Palmolive has built a diverse slate of brands well outside of just its two namesake brands.
+However, Colgate-Palmolive has built a diverse slate of brands besides its two namesake brands.

 Source: Investor presentation